udda/multiload-ng/README.md

 For the above reasons, I made Multiload-ng a separate project.
 The name changes too (so the filenames), in order to allow them to be installed together.

+Multiload-ng gained popularity starting from version 1.1.0, that introduced GTK3 support.
+Some Linux blogs started writing about the plugin, and some contributors started to send translation in their languages.

+All this keeps the author motivated, and the project alive and kicking!

 ## System Requirements